 - For summer externships: - The externship priority deadline is the last day of Spring classes.
-Students who submit their completed externship registration materials on or before that date will automatically be accepted into the program for the summer. - Students who submit externship registration materials after the priority deadline but by one week prior to the externship orientation for that semester will be admitted on a rolling basis until capacity is reached.
-No registrations will be processed after that date. - For spring externships: - The externship priority deadline is the last day of Fall classes.
-Students who submit their completed externship registration materials on or before that date will automatically be accepted into the program for the summer. - Students who submit externship registration materials after the priority deadline but by the last date for final exams for fall semester will be admitted on a rolling basis until capacity is reached.
-No registrations will be processed after that date. - For fall externships: - The externship priority deadline is typically around August 3.
+Students who submit their completed externship registration materials on or before that date will automatically be accepted into the program for the summer. - O Students who submit externship registration materials after the priority deadline but by the rolling deadline (listed on the externship website and shared with students) will be admitted on a rolling basis until capacity is reached.
+No registrations will be processed after that date. - For spring externships: - o The externship priority deadline is the last day of Fall classes.
+Students who submit their completed externship registration materials on or before that date will automatically be accepted into the program for the summer. - Students who submit externship registration materials after the priority deadline but by the rolling deadline (listed on the externship website and shared with students) will be admitted on a rolling basis until capacity is reached.
+No registrations will be processed after that date. - For fall externships: - The externship priority deadline is typically around August 3 or 4, year dependent.
 Given how close the priority deadline is to the start of the fall semester, there is no rolling deadline for fall externships.